From Counterportation to Local Wormholes: The Paradox

-Our resolution of the paradox---from within the weak measurement framework---is based on the observation that the strong measurement by detector $D_3$ at the end of each outer cycle projects the state of the photon onto arm S, where we know it should be H-polarised.
-This is our post-selected state.
+Our resolution of the paradox, from within the weak measurement framework, is based on the observation that the strong measurement by detector $D_A$ at the end of each outer cycle projects the state of the photon onto arm S, where we know it should be H-polarised.
+This is the post-selected state.
 Therefore for the first outer cycle, starting with the pre-selected state, where the photon is in S at time $t_0$ H-polarised, the forward-evolving state is present in arm C at time $t_2$ (and $t_3$).
-Starting with the post-selected state, however, where the photon is in S at time $t_4$ H-polarised, the backward-evolving state is {\it not} present in arm C at time $t_2$ (or $t_3$).
+Starting with the post-selected state, however, where the photon is in S at time $t_4$ H-polarised, the backward-evolving state is {\it not} present in arm C at time $t_2$ (and $t_3$).
 The weak value is thus zero and a weak measurement will not find the photon there.
 Exactly the same applies for the second outer cycle, starting with the pre-selected state, the photon in S at time $t'_0$ H-polarised, the forward-evolving state is present in arm C at time $t'_2$ (and $t'_3$).
-However, starting with the post-selected state, the photon in S at time $t'_4$ H-polarised, the backward-evolving state is {\it not} present in arm C at time $t'_2$ (or $t'_3$).
+Starting with the post-selected state, the photon in S at time $t'_4$ H-polarised, the backward-evolving state is {\it not} present in arm C at time $t'_2$ (and $t'_3$).
 The weak value is thus zero and a weak measurement will {\it not} find the photon there.
-Due to imperfections, the post-selected state in S at time $t'_2$($t'_3$) may have a very small V-polorised component.
-Nonetheless, because the forward evolving state and a post-selected V-polarised state are orthogonal, a weak measurement in C will be negligibly small, as the experiment in \cite{Danan2013} demonstrates for the case of the forward evolving state and the post-selected state do not overlap.
+Due to the disturbance caused by a weak measurement in C, and imperfections, the post-selected state in S at time $t_4$ (and $t'_4$) would have a small V-polorised component.
+Nonetheless, because the pre-selected forward evolving state and a post-selected V-polarised state in each cycle are ideally orthogonal, only a negligible amount of V-polorised photons could be post-selected.
+The weak measurement in C will therefore be negligibly small, as we have recently demonstrated in the lab for the single outer cycle considered here \cite{Salih2018b}.
 We can say that the photon was not in C during the first outer cycle.
 It was not in C during the second outer cycle.
-Therefore it was never in C. This generalises straightforwardly to any larger number of inner and outer interferometers.
-The paradox and its resolution are reproduced in the Appendix from a consistent histories point of view.
+Therefore it was never in C. This generalises straightforwardly to setups with any larger number of inner and outer interferometers.